-The project entails a sustained exploration of theory, research and practice.
+Required for completion of all MAEd degrees.
+Registration involves working with individual faculty members on the conceptualization, production, and defence of the thesis.
+Graded Pass/Fail/NCR and practice.
 Students will be expected to reflect upon their learning throughout the degree to link theoretical and research ideas to existing practical contexts.
 Each project will be designed by the individual student in consultation with the instructor.
 Normally the project course will be completed toward the end of the degree.